 The Management of Houses in Multiple Occupation apply to all HMO's, irrespective of their licensable status.
-Licence holders and managers must ensure that their accommodation is adequately managed in accordance with these requirements which reflect the additional risks and responsibilities associated with managing this type of accommodation.
+Licence holders and managers must ensure

 The manager of an HMO must ensure that:

 1. Information

 His name, address and telephone number is available to all occupants and are clearly displayed in the HMO.